 Brad's interests vary from overseas holidays, raising and training his Ridgeback dogs and competing in many cycling events of both road and mountain nature.
 While previous interests include golf and jet skiing, Brad also has a little bit of a gourmet streak with a passion for foods.

-Vanessa Hicks started with Ipswich City Council on 7 March 2017 as Team Coordinator (Building) in the Building and Plumbing Branch.
+Vanessa Hicks started with Ipswich City Council on 7 March 2017 as Building Manager in the Building and Plumbing Branch.

 Vanessa has joined the ICC team with over 10 years’ experience in building certification and building and development compliance.
 She has worked in Local Government since 2007 in a variety of building and development roles and most recently worked with Toowoomba Regional Council where she started her cadetship in 2008 and was promoted through to Senior Building Surveyor.